MelanieT/TeensyCNC2/README.md

 Note 2: The discontinued [Teensy 3.1](https://www.pjrc.com/teensy/teensy31.html) can also be used, as it is pin compatible with the Teensy 3.2.

-Note 3: Kynar insulated, 30 gauge wire wrap wire is strongly recommended because it's tough and because the Kynar (polyvinylidene fluoride) insulation won't shrink or melt under typical soldering conditions.
+Note 3: Kynar insulated, 30 gauge wire wrap wire is strongly recommended because it's tough and the Kynar (polyvinylidene fluoride) insulation won't shrink or melt under typical soldering conditions.

 The process involves the following steps: